 Expressing and handling breast milk in hospital

-If after reading it you have any concerns or need further explanation, please discuss this with a member of the healthcare team caring for you and your baby.
+If you have any questions, please talk to a member of the healthcare team caring for you and your baby.

 How can I express breast milk?

 There are two ways of expressing breast milk – hand expression or using a breast pump.
-Both methods are discussed below.
 You can discuss which method is best for you with your midwife.

 For more information on hand expression, please watch the following UNICEF video.